-Rat sensory neurons were cultivated in a plate with 96 wells in a coculture medium.
+Coculture model with sensory neurons and keratinocytes: Rat sensory neurons were cultivated in 96 wells plate in coculture medium.
 After 10 days, normal human keratinocytes were seeded in each well.
 After 2 days of coculture, supernatants were changed by coculture medium alone or with the test compound and cells were incubated for 30 minutes.
-At the end of this incubation, the cells were stimulated for 20 minutes with 10^{-6} M capsaicin.
-Then the supernatants were recovered and frozen to analyse CGRP by ELISA.
+At the end of this incubation, the cells were stimulated during 20 minutes with 10^{-6} M capsaicin.
+Then the supernatants were recovered and frozen to analyze CGRP by ELISA.
 Lidocaine at 10^{-6} M was used as positive control.